hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

     + In the *System/Motherboard* tab, verify the memory allocation and check the *Enable EFI (special OSes only)* box (enable).
     + In the *System/Processor* tab, select the number of processors that the VM uses.
 For not slowing down the host system (*Windows 10*), stay in the green range of the CPU bar.
 For parallel processing with TELEMAC-MASCARET, allocate at least 4 CPUs.
     + In the *Display* tab, check the *Enable 3D Acceleration* box.
     + In the *Storage* tab, find the *Controller: IDE*, where an *Empty* disk symbol should be located below.
 Click on the *Empty* disk symbol and find the *Attributes* frame on the right side of the window, where a small blue disk symbol should be visible.
-Click on the small blue disk symbol to *Choose a virtual disk file ...*.
-Select the Debian Linux net installer (*debian-xx.x.x-amd64-netinst.iso*) that we downloaded before.
+Click on the small blue disk symbol to *Choose a virtual disk file ...* > select the Debian Linux net installer (*debian-xx.x.x-amd64-netinst.iso*) that we downloaded before.
-    + Click *OK*
+    + Click *OK*.

 ### Install Debian Linux